darkdragn/lz4tools/README.rst

         ...     out.flush()
         ...     out.close()

     Advantages and disadvantages: The easy way takes more ram.
 It reads the contents of the file into a buffer, passes it and compresses it all in one go.
 With the hard way you can have it read as little or as much as you like.
-For instance, you can break up the input into 64k chunks.
+For instance, you can break up the input into 64kiB chunks.
 Each chunk could be read, compressed and dropped to disk to conserve ram.

 ..

 Lz4Tools Module:
     The lz4file class is currently read only.
-Right now it is a bit rough around the edges, however over the next couple of weeks, I will finish adding some document strings, and such to make it more user friendly.
+Right now it is a bit rough around the edges, however over the next couple of weeks, I will finish adding some docstrings, and such to make it more user friendly.
 As soon as I get a chance I will make it write capable.
 The easiest way to use it is with either the open or openTar methods.
 That's right!
 There is a lz4Tar class in the module that is a subclass of tarfile.

     lz4tools tar example:
         >>> import lz4tools